 Michael was elected the Conservative Member of Parliament for the new constituency of Lichfield in May 1997.
 Prior to that, he had been Member of Parliament for Mid Staffordshire since 1992 until the boundaries were changed.
 Mid Staffordshire included the City of Lichfield.
 He fought South Shields in the 1987 General Election.

 He was Parliamentary Private Secretary to the Financial Secretary to the Treasury from April 1996 until the General Election in May 1997.
 He was appointed to the Home Affairs Select Committee, which scrutinises the work of the Home Office and Home Secretary in July 1999.
 He was formerly a member of the Culture Media & Sport Select Committee.
 In June 2003, he was appointed Shadow Minister for Trade & Industry.
 In November 2003, he became a Shadow Minister for Economic Affairs.
-Since May 2005, he has served as an Opposition Whip.
+In May 2005, he was appointed an Opposition Whip.

 Michael has also been an active in a number of all-party interest groups.
 He has been the Co-Chairman of the All-Party Internet Group and the Royal Marines All-Party Group (he was attached to the Royal Marines in 1998 as part of the Armed Forces Parliamentary Scheme), additionaly her has been Vice Chairman of a number of All-Party Committees including The Film Industry, Smoking & Health, and is Treasurer of the All-Party Motorcycle Group.
 He is also a member of the Cable & Satellite and Media Committees.